-Directed by Cameron Crowe, Tom Cruise plays Jerry Maguire, a slick sports agent at the top of his game who snaps under the pressure.
+Directed by Cameron Crowe, Tom Cruise stars in Jerry Maguire, as a slick sports agent at the top of his game who snaps under the pressure.
 The love of a single mom, played by Renee Zelwigger, and her son inspires personal and professional redemption.
-The movie features some of the most quoted lines in movie history such as “Show me the money!” and “You complete me”.
-It also features the oscar winning performance of Cuba Gooding Jr.
+The movie features some of the most quoted lines in movie history such as “Show me the money!” and “You complete me” — and also the Oscar-winning performance of Cuba Gooding Jr.

-Another true story and tearjerker, “Rudy” is the account of the life of Daniel “Rudy” Ruettiger, who dreams of playing football at the University of Notre Dame, despite significant obstacles.
+Another true story and tearjerker, Rudy dramatizes the life of Daniel “Rudy” Ruettiger, who dreams of playing football at the University of Notre Dame.
 What he lacks in talent and physical stature, he makes up for in drive and heart, and earns a spot on the practice squad.
-The coach grants his request to suit up for the final home game, and after chants from the crowd and his teammates, he is finally put in the game for the last kickoff of the season.
-In a dramatic climax, he sacks the Georgia Tech quarterback and is carried off the field on the shoulders of his teammates.
+When the coach grants his request to suit up for the final home game, with chants from the crowd and his teammates, he is finally put in the game for the last kickoff of the season.

 Click below for more SPORT FLICKS: